Monday to Friday

 Closed on Statutory Holidays

-Since 2009 the RDCK has been collaborating with local municipalities to help residents save money and improve local air quality through the Wood Stove Exchange Program.
-The RDCK is one of 20 regions across BC to receive funding from the Province and the BC Lung Association to administer a local wood stove exchange program.
-All RDCK electoral areas and municipalities have also committed ‘top-up’ funding, bringing the total value of rebates to between $400 - $1,500 (depending on the type of new appliance installed and location of the property within the RDCK).
+Since 2009 the RDCK has been collaborating with local municipalities to help residents save money and improve local air quality through the Community wood smokw reduction program.
+The RDCK is one of 20 regions across BC to receive funding from the Province and the BC Lung Association to administer a local community wood smoke reduction program.
+All RDCK electoral areas and municipalities have also committed ‘top-up’ funding, bringing the total value of rebates to between $500 - $1,500 (depending on the type of new appliance installed and location of the property within the RDCK).

 |City of Castlegar||10 rebates of $100|